mhubii/nmpc_pattern_generator/README.md

 ```

 ### Gazebo YARP Plugins
-Plugins for Gazebo are used to clone the behaviour of the real robot into the simulation environment.
-Procede as below
+Plugins for Gazebo are used to clone the behavior of the real robot into the simulation environment.
+Proceed as below

 ```shell
 git clone https://github.com/robotology/gazebo-yarp-plugins.git